What Language Do They Speak in Iceland

 Regional Dialects

 You will hear the Reykjavik language spoken with softer consonants.
-However, there are no distinct regional variations that separate denote the different Icelandic dialects.
+However, there are no distinct regional variations that separate the different Icelandic dialects.

 What is Linguistic Purism?